ibpsa/modelica-ibpsa/README.md

 Modelica model environment for Integrated District Energy Assessment Simulations (IDEAS), allowing simultaneous transient simulation of thermal and electrical systems at both building and feeder level.

 ### IDEAS v1.0.0
 IDEAS v1.0.0 has been released.

+## Backward compatibility
+Quite some backward incompatible changes have been performed.
+However, a conversion script is provided that fixes most of these.
+The conversion script prompt should occur automatically if your model or package 'uses' IDEAS version 3.0 before updating.
+Make sure you have a backup (e.g. using git) before running the conversion script.

+The insulationType and insulationThickness parameters were removed from the wall/surface models.
+The insulation types and thicknesses will therefore need to be integrated manually into the construction types that you use.
+If the insulationthickness is zero or you did not use 'insulationType' in your construction records, then both parameters can just be removed.

+## Release notes
 Changes compared to v0.3 include but are not limited to:

 0. IDEAS 1.0.0 is based on Annex 60 version 1.0.0
 1. The IDEAS packages have been restructured to be more in line with the Annex 60 package structure.